 Most of the wood used in the construction was pressure-treated, a minor additional expense that I considered very worthwhile, given Florida's well-earned reputation of heat, humidity, and insects.
 The exterior-grade plywood sheathing was covered with vinyl siding, a simple and fairly inexpensive covering that withstands the climate reasonably well.
 Stucco would have matched the neighborhood homes better, but I was concerned about additional heat retention, and also by my complete lack of experience with applying stucco!

 All of the planning and actual construction, from the slab to the final screw on the door, was done alone.
 My wife was very tolerant of the time and money involved in building this, but I felt that actually having her lift heavy sections of roof was a bit too much.

 The observatory has a dedicated power circuit that was run when the house was built.
 PVC conduit was buried before the slab was poured, bringing power and data cables from the outside wall, where the main computer is located, to the concrete pillar at the center of the building.
 This keeps cables off of the floor, an important feature in the dark.

-Originally a single Cat-5 data cable connected the observatory to the computer network in the house.
-However, Central Florida is the lightning capital of North America, and a long network cable act like a very effective antenna for electrical surges from nearby strikes.
+Originally, a single Cat-5 data cable connected the observatory to the computer network in the house.
+However, Central Florida is the lightning capital of North America, and a 75 meter network cable acts like a very effective antenna for electrical surges from nearby strikes.
 After replacing a few hubs and a NIC, the copper line was replaced with a fiber optic cable and a pair of 100Mbps copper-to-fiber transceivers.
 The transceivers connect to the now-protected switches in the house and in the observatory.
 This network connectivity is vital since it allows me sit in the house and see the images as they are collected by the computer controlling the CCD.
 I can also connect to the Windows-based computer that is controlling the LX200, allowing me to remotely control the telescope and camera.